 The workflow process is illustrated by the following series of steps:

-- User UA signs in and requests that the then-current password to privileged account PA on system S be made available to user UB at some later time T. UA may be the same person as UB (a self-service request).
+- User UA signs in and requests that access to privileged account PA on system S be made available to user UB at some later time T. UA may be the same person as UB (a self-service request).

 - Privileged Access Manager looks up authorizers associated with LA on S.